Iraq

-Since independence in 1932, Iraq has experienced spells of significant economic and military growth alongside periods of instability and conflict.
-It was part of the Ottoman Empire until the end of World War I. Mandatory Iraq was then established by the British in 1921.
-It transitioned into an independent kingdom in 1932.
-Following a coup in 1958, Iraq became a republic, first led by Abdul Karim Qasim, followed by Abdul Salam Arif and Abdul Rahman Arif.
-The Ba'ath Party took power in 1968, establishing a one-party state under Ahmed Hassan al-Bakr and later Saddam Hussein, who presided over war against Iran from 1980 to 1988 and then invaded Kuwait in 1990.
-In 2003, a U.S.-led coalition forces invaded and occupied Iraq, overthrowing Saddam and triggering an insurgency and sectarian violence.
-The conflict, known as the Iraq War, ended in 2011.
-From 2013 to 2017, Iraq faced another war with the rise and defeat of the Islamic State.
-Today post-war conflict continues at a lower scale, hampering stability alongside the rising influence of Iran.
+Since independence in 1932 after the defeat of the Ottoman Empire in World War I, Iraq has experienced spells of significant economic and military growth alongside periods of instability and conflict.
+Iraq emerged as a hashemite monarchy after centuries of Ottoman rule and a period under British administration.
+In 1958, a military coup led by Abdul Karim Qasim overthrew the monarchy and established a republic.
+Later, the Ba'ath Party took power in 1968, establishing a one-party state under Ahmed Hassan al-Bakr and later Saddam Hussein, who presided over war against Iran from 1980 to 1988 and then invaded Kuwait in 1990.
+In 2003, U.S.-led coalition forces invaded and occupied Iraq, overthrowing the government and triggering an insurgency and sectarian violence during the Iraq War, which ended in 2011.
+From 2013 to 2017, Iraq faced another major conflict with the rise and defeat of the Islamic State.
+Today post-war conflict continues at a lower scale, hampering stability alongside the influence of Iran.
+However, recently Iraq has begun to rein in Iranian influence and advance its own state authority.

 A federal parliamentary republic, Iraq is considered an emerging middle power.
 It is home to a diverse population, geography and wildlife.
-Most Iraqis are Muslim, while significant minorities include Christians, Mandaeans, Yazidis, Yarsanis, and Jews.
-Iraqis are ethnically diverse; mostly Arabs, as well as Kurds, Turkmen, Yazidis, Assyrians, Armenians, Domcs, and Shabakis.
-Arabic and Kurdish are the official languages of Iraq, while Suret, Turkish and Mandaic are spoken regionally.
+Most Iraqis are Muslims, while significant religious minorities include Christians, Jews, Mandaeans, Yarsanis, and Yazidis.
+Iraqis are ethnically diverse; mostly Iraqi Arabs, as well as Kurds, Turkmens, Yazidis, Assyrians, Armenians, Doms, and Shabaks.
+Arabic and Kurdish are the official languages of Iraq, while Assyrian (Suret), Turkmen and Mandaic are spoken regionally.
 Iraq, home to one of the largest oil reserves in the world, has a significant oil and gas industry.
 It is also popular for its agriculture and tourism.
-At present, Iraq is rebuilding with foreign support.
+At present, Iraq is in the process of reconstruction.